ufosc/club-documents/Administrative/Guides/President.md

 ### Other

+_Be sure to look through the information on the club documents repo, Google Drive, and the resources repo, so you'll know what is there._

 Our official name is the Open Source Club, with OSC being the official abbreviation.

 We can not officially have UF or Gator in the club name.
 Our name is generic enough that I believe it is justifiable to use "UFOSC" or "UF Open Source Club" as an abbreviation or domain on web facing sites, as to not be confused with other open source clubs.